-The Company did not purchase any of its Class A common stock during the three months ended December 31, 2019.
+The Company did not purchase any of its Class A common stock during the year ended December 31, 2020.

-The Company's Board of Directors authorized a stock repurchase program (the "Stock Repurchase Program"), under which the Company may repurchase up to \$300.0 million of its outstanding Class A common stock through March 31, 2020.
+The Company's Board of Directors authorized a stock repurchase program (the "Stock Repurchase Program"), under which the Company could repurchase up to \$300.0 million of its outstanding Class A common stock until March 31, 2020.
 Under the Stock Repurchase Program, the Company may repurchase shares in open market purchases, through tender offers or otherwise in accordance with all applicable securities laws and regulations, including Rule 10b-18 of the Securities Exchange Act of 1934, as amended.
-As of December 31, 2019, the Company had not repurchased any shares under the Stock Repurchase Program.
+Given the ongoing impact of the COVID-19 pandemic to the underlying value of our investments, and related uncertainty in our ability to meet certain financial covenants, during the second quarter of 2020 we amended our Bank Credit Facility, which included a restriction on stock repurchases.